davidtimmons/davidtimmons.github.io/metalsmith/src/articles/Technology/how-to-be-mean.md

 build a full app at least once.
 It's worth it.

 If life is a road continually traveled, I look back now and marvel at the distance I covered these past months.
-Finishing the [Hacka\_finder][3] [prototype][4] was very gratifying.
+Finishing the [Hacka\_finder prototype][4] was very gratifying.
 Taking on a solo project this large taught me more than I ever learned in a classroom, and I want to share with my fellow adventurers some of what I discovered along the way.

 ## Finding Your Footing